fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

             self.T = out_spike.shape[0]
             self.index = 0

-Example: Given 3 neurons and a pulse sequence with a time-step of 5, they are ``01000``, ``10000``, and ``00001`` respectively.
+Example: Given 3 neurons and a spike sequence with a time-step of 5, they are ``01000``, ``10000``, and ``00001`` respectively.
-Initialize the periodic encoder and output 20 time-step simulation pulse data.
+Initialize the periodic encoder and output 20 time-step simulation spike data.

 .. code-block:: python